-Turmeric is beneficial for digestive system problems, arthritis, blood-flow problems, cancer, bacterial infections, high blood pressure and LDL cholesterol problems, and repair of body cells.
+Turmeric is beneficial for digestive system problems, arthritis, blood-flow problems, cancer, bacterial infections, high blood pressure and LDL cholesterol problems, and the repair of body cells.

 Turmeric is a Kapha-Vata sedative, pitta laxative, and pitta sedative.
-Its use is very beneficial in blood column, cancer, heart disease, urinary disease, womb, gonorrhea, skin disease, Vata-Pitta-Kapha.
+Its use is very beneficial in blood column, cancer, heart disease, urinary disease, womb, gonorrhea, skin disease, and Vata-Pitta-Kapha.

 Apart from colic, it has also been found beneficial in diseases of the digestive system (loss of appetite), caterpillars, ascites, and worms.

 Health Benefits of Turmeric and Curcumin

 A lot of research has been done looking into the health benefits of turmeric curcumin, which confirms their results.
 However, the health effects of human trials are uncertain.